Alex Tudor: Playing career

 Injuries in 2003 and 2004 followed, and despite his recovery being aided by visits to the German doctor Dr Hans-Wilhelm Müller-Wohlfahrt, Tudor was released from his contract by Surrey at the end of the 2004 season.
 Essex gave him the chance to continue playing first-class cricket the following season, but it was to be another year blighted by injury.
 He managed to return to action in 2006, playing almost the full season.

 In August 2008, after a season in which he had failed to hold down a regular place in the Essex side, the county announced that they would be releasing Tudor at the end of the season.
 Later that month, he returned to Surrey, initially as part of a loan deal.
 He rejoined Surrey on 24 October 2008, and spent one final season there, before retiring from county cricket at the end of 2009.

 He holds the distinction of bowling one of the most expensive overs on record.
 Bowling for Surrey against Andrew Flintoff at Old Trafford in 1998 he went for 6–4–4–4–4–6–6–0 (34) and in bowling 2 no balls incurred, under ECB regulations at the time, four more penalty runs for a total of 38 runs in one over.

 Alex continued to play for Nottingham's West Indian Cavaliers CC until 2012 but later rejoined his boyhood side of Spencer CC in London.
 Along with playing PCA (of which he is an ambassador) and charity games.
 Alex runs his own successful company Alex Tudor Coaching.
 He has been active in Surrey's African-Caribbean Engagement (ACE) Programme, aimed at encouraging black teenagers into cricket.

 Tudor currently coaches cricket at Kimbolton School, an independent school in the Cambridgeshire countryside.
 Tudor also had a role in the first episode of the Freddie Flintoff documentary Field of Dreams coaching novice cricketers in the Preston region, his involvement was limited however and his contributions in later episodes were less regular.

+Personal life

+Born in England, Tudor is of Barbadian descent.
+He is married to wife Mel, a serving police officer.
+Tudor is also fan of English football team Queens Park Rangers.